tezos-commons/baseDAO/docs/specification.md

   stored in the proposal, and this threshold will be used to check if the votes meet the quorum threshold.
   So any dynamic update to the quorum threshold shall not affect the proposal.
+- If no proposals can be flushed when called, fails with `EMPTY_FLUSH`.

 ### **drop_proposal**